-In an effort to ensure the safety of our students and to maintain the integrity of the network, categories of sites were blocked if they met one or more of several criteria: are illegal in nature and/or promote illegal activities; provide a means to bypass the internet firewall; represent and/or promote hate, violence, or racism; provide access to file types that negatively impact the District network or pose a security risk; provide an unacceptable risk to student well-being; and reduce productivity.
+In an effort to ensure the safety of our students and to maintain the integrity of the network, categories of sites were blocked if they met one or more of several criteria: are illegal in nature and/or promote illegal activities; provide a means to bypass the internet firewall; represent and/or promote hate, violence, or racism; provide access to file types that negatively impact the

+District network or pose a security risk; provide an unacceptable risk to student well-being; and reduce productivity.
 Failure to follow the policies and guidelines for Internet use will result in disciplinary action.
-For a 1st offense that the Administration deems excessive the resulting consequence may be greater that what is outlined for a 1st offense.
+For a 1st offense that the Administration deems excessive the resulting consequence may be greater that what is outlined for a 1st or 2nd offense.

-- Disciplinary action may include up to and including suspension, alternative placement or expulsion. - a.
-1st offense - i.
-Administrative designee(s) will be notified by Content Filter Administrator. - ii.
-Administrative designee notifies the teacher and the parents. - iii.
-Conference with the Administrative designee, student and possibly parents. - iv.
-Administrative design documents incident. - b.
-2nd offense - i.
-Administrator, teacher, and parents notified.

-- ii.
-Student's privileges are restricted to instructor-directed sites and District web applications. - iii.
-Disciplinary action up to and including suspension. - c.
-3rd offense - i.
-Notification of Administrator, teacher and parents. - ii.
+- 1. Disciplinary action may include up to and including suspension, alternative placement or expulsion. - (a) 1st offense - 1.
+Administrative designee(s) will be notified by Content Filter Administrator. - 2.
+Administrative designee notifies the teacher and the parents. - 3.
+Conference with the Administrative designee, student and possibly parents. - 4.
+Administrative design documents incident. - (b) 2nd offense - 1.
+Administrator, teacher, and parents notified. - 2.
+Student's privileges are restricted to instructor-directed sites and District web applications. - 3.
+Disciplinary action up to and including suspension. - (c) 3rd offense - 1.
+Notification of Administrator, teacher and parents. - 2.
 Disciplinary action up to and including suspension/alternative placement or expulsion. - 2.
 Appropriate law enforcement agency will be notified when offenses involve illegal or threatening sites.